fercikmate/espROSso/README.md

 Rebuilding the micro-ROS Arduino static library for an unsupported board (ESP32-C6) is not straightforward with only the public repositories.
 The Docker image expects a `library_generation.sh` and metadata from the private `micro_ros_static_library` repository.
 Without those, it will not generate a full Arduino-compatible package.

 Currently, micro-ROS libraries primarily support standard ESP32, not the next-generation ESP32-C6 MCU.
-Despite multiple attempts across Windows, WSL2, and VirtualBox, a fully functional micro-ROS application on the ESP32-C6-zero could not be achieved.
+Despite multiple attempts across Windows, WSL2, and VirtualBox, and native linux a fully functional micro-ROS application on the ESP32-C6-zero could not be achieved.
 The closest approach was using ESP-IDF with micro_ros_espidf_component, which successfully built and flashed firmware, but runtime execution always resulted in a Guru Meditation Error.

 # Recommendations Next Steps:
 1. Use a fully supported MCU target for micro-ROS